QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

 Conceptually, values of the From parameter will have been copied prior to calling adjust.

+Invariants are checked after a call to Adjust.

 Base code for the Examples
 --------------------------